Convex-Dev/design/papers/convex-whitepaper.md

 The key task of the Peer Network is to securely store and update the **Global State**.

-The State is an representation of the complete information in the CVM at any point in time.
-The Convex Network as a whole operates as a globally replicated state machine, where new updates cause changes to the current State.
+The State is a representation of the complete information in the CVM at any point in time.
+The Convex Network operates as a globally replicated state machine, where new updates cause changes to the current State.
 Updates are defined on a globally consistent basis according to the sequence of transactions confirmed through the Consensus algorithm.

 The latest State of the CVM network after all verified Transactions in consensus have been executed is called the **Consensus State**.